 We used the cost-effectiveness model to estimate the potential total budgetary impact of obeticholic acid for prevalent individuals in the United States (US) with advanced fibrosis due to NASH who do not have cirrhosis.
-This population was selected to follow the anticipated FDA label indication.
-In our estimates of potential budget impact, we used the wholesale acquisition cost (WAC) and net price of the currently marketed Ocaliva, and the \$50,000, \$100,000, and \$150,000 cost-effectiveness threshold prices calculated for obeticholic acid.
+This population was selected to follow what was anticipated to be the FDA label indication.
+In our estimates of potential budget impact, we used the \$50,000, \$100,000, and \$150,000 cost-effectiveness threshold prices calculated for obeticholic acid.
+Because the FDA issued a CRL to the manufacturer of obeticholic acid as a treatment for NASH with fibrosis in June 2020, we did not use the wholesale acquisition cost (WAC) and net price of the currently marketed Ocaliva in this analysis.